whatsupmailbox/whatsupmailbox.github.io/_posts/2016-03-21-Popsugar-Must-Have-Subscription-Box-March-2016-Review-Coupon.md

 <img src="/images/PopsugarMar2016PixiByPetraBookOfBeauty2.jpg" border="0" style="border:none;max-width:100%;" />
 </a></center>

-<p>The brand Pixi itself is quite good and I have some items from them that I use so I know these will probably have the same quality.
+<p>The brand Pixi itself is quite good, and I have some items from them that I use so I know these will probably have the same quality.
 Who knows, I may end up using it in the end ;)</p>

 <br>